EU launches probe in Hungarian education law

 Orban has long planned to transform Hungary into an “illiberal state” where majority rule trumps that of minority rights and national rules trump adherence to EU standards in some areas.
 The plight of the Central European University has come to crystalize the debate.

-Orban view the New York-based Soros as a political antithesis pushing globalism contrary to Hungary’s cherished local values.
+Orban views the New York-based Soros as a political antithesis pushing globalism contrary to Hungary’s cherished local values.
 The Hugarian leader also opposes Soros’ support for NGOs such as Transparency International which Orban views as trying to illegitimately influence his government and Hungary’s politics.

 “Central European University has been a pearl in the crown of Central Europe in forming a new generation of European leaders that see East and West as geographical denominations, not moral or political denominations,” said Timmermans.